project-gemmi/gemmi/docs/cell.rst

 Box
 ===

-`Box` is a small utility for calculation of bounding boxes.
+`Box` is a small utility for calculating bounding boxes.
 It comes in two variants: for `Position` and `Fractional`:

 .. doctest::